Optimal Auction Design with Contingent Payments and Costly Verification: Benchmarks

 \section{Benchmarks}

 In this section, we describe the optimal mechanism in two extreme cases: non-contingent payments and fully contingent payments.

-\paragraph{Non-contingent payments} Suppose that the principal cannot charge payments that are contingent on the winner's realized income.
-This corresponds to two different special cases of our model: auditing is prohibitively costly (i.e., $c_i$ is sufficiently large for all $i$) or penalties cannot depend on realized income (i.e., $\phi_i = 0$ for all $i$).

-After the asset is allocated, the principal can still ask the winner of the asset to report his income.
-But without the threat of contingent payments, the winner will report whichever income minimizes his expected payment.
-Thus, incentive compatibility implies that the winner's post-allocation payment cannot depend on his reported income.\footnote{Technically this holds for \emph{expected} post-allocation payments, where the expectation is taken over other agents' type reports.} Therefore, payments can depend only on the agents' initial type reports.
-The model reduces to the classical cash auction setting of \cite{myerson1981optimal}.
+\paragraph{Non-contingent payments} Suppose that the principal cannot charge payments that are contingent on the winner's realized income, i.e., $\phi_i = 0$ for all $i$.\footnote{This benchmark also corresponds to the limit as auditing becomes prohibitively costly.} After the asset is allocated, the principal can still ask the winner to report his income.
+But without the threat of contingent payments, the winner will make whichever income report minimizes his expected payment.
+Thus, incentive compatibility implies that the winner's expected post-allocation payment cannot depend on his reported income.
+Therefore, expected payments can depend only on the agents' initial type reports, and the model reduces to the classical cash auction setting of \cite{myerson1981optimal}.
 Agent $i$'s valuation for the asset is $\E[\pi_i | \th_i]$, which equals $\th_i$ by our normalization.
-The optimal cash auction allocates the asset according to each agent $i$'s (Myerson) virtual value
+The optimal cash auction allocates the asset according to each agent $i$'s Myerson virtual value

 Transfers are pinned down by the envelope theorem.
 In the main model with verification and penalties, this cash auction is always feasible, but it is generally suboptimal.